EFred14/Milestone-One-Project/README.md

 ## Features
 ### Existing Features
 * **Responsive**.
 Allows users to utilize the website on a variety of devices.
 * **Navigation Bar**.
 Allows users to navigate the website by clicking on links to the other pages.
 Added an ‘active’ class which identifies which page the user is on.
 The Navbar collapses to a ‘burger’ dropdown menu when at mobile screen sizes.
 This prevents overcrowded at smaller screen sizes.
 In the Navbar a link was added to allow the user the ability to buy tickets without searching the website.
 The link opens a new tab.
+Links to homepage are in the title.
 * **Embedded Video**.
 A video is embedded into the Events Page, which allows the user the ability to press play and pause at any time during viewing.
 * **Embedded Audio**.
 Three full songs are embedded into the Listen Page, which allows the user the ability to listen to the artist’s songs.
 Users can play and pause the songs.
 * **Contact Form**.
 The form allows the user to submit a question, concern, etc. by filling out their name, email address, and writing a comment/question.
 In order to submit the form, the user must fill out all three fields.